daniarthurwidodo/electron-sync-gdrive/README.md

 # Electron Google Drive Sync

-A desktop application built with Electron and React that allows users to authenticate with Google and sync files from Google Drive.
+A desktop application built with Electron and React that allows users to authenticate with Google Drive and sync local folders with their Google Drive files.

 ## Features

-- Google OAuth authentication
+- Google OAuth 2.0 authentication with automatic window focus after login
-- Google Drive file synchronization
+- Browse and list Google Drive files
+- Local folder selection for synchronization
+- Real-time authentication status updates
 - Clean, modern UI built with React
 - Cross-platform desktop app powered by Electron